googleleg2/PasswordChecker/README.md

 # PasswordChecker
-Program that validates User password.
+Program that validates User password Using Regex
 ***
 Developed using
 ---